Emergencies

 You can also call or contact your local police.
 Please find addresses and phone numbers on the website of the police.

-The out-of-hours medical service is open when your own general practitioner (GP) is closed – in the evening and at weekends.
+The out-of-hours medical service is open when your own family doctor (GP, general practitioner) is closed – in the evening and at weekends.

 If you fall ill or suffer an injury outside your own GP’s normal opening hours, you can call the out-of-hours medical service – if the problem cannot wait until your own GP is available.